-Between 2010 and 2011, 3,775 acres of tidal and non-tidal wetlands were established or reestablished in the Bay watershed.
+Between 2010 and 2015, 7,623 acres of wetlands were established, rehabilitated or reestablished on agricultural lands in the Chesapeake Bay watershed.

-Beginning in 2010, data used for this indicator are from the Chesapeake Bay Program (CBP) watershed model scenario input deck.
-Input deck data were developed using state submissions (reported via the National Environmental Information Exchange Network - NEIEN), and the CBP Scenario Builder tool.
-Wetlands restoration data previously reported in this indicator were not collected in a similar manner and also did not account for the efforts from Delaware, New York and West Virginia.
+Since 2010, data used for this indicator have come from the Bay Program’s Watershed Model scenario input deck.
+Input deck data were developed using state submissions (reported through the National Environmental Information Exchange Network) and the Bay Program’s Scenario Builder tool.
+Wetlands restoration data previously reported for this indicator were collected in a different manner and did not account for work in Delaware, New York or West Virginia.

 Functional Gains vs. Acreage Gains

 Not all of the wetlands accounted for in this indicator are functional.
-They are present, but not necessarily serving as a benefit to the Bay.
-Although projects that result in functional gains on existing wetlands are ecologically beneficial, such projects are different than projects that result in the actual gain of wetland acreage.
+They are present, but do not necessarily benefit the Bay.
+While projects that result in functional gains on existing wetlands are ecologically beneficial, such projects are different than those that result in an actual gain of wetland acreage.
 Therefore, they are tracked separately for purposes of clarity and accuracy.